mli171/TSAOP/README.md

 ## Overview

 Autoregressive ordinal probit model fitting for ordinal time series data.

-Currently, the only available methods are the conditional least square with lag 1 estimator from Watts et al. (2025) for AR(1) latent process, and the maximum pairwise log-likelihood estimator from Varin & Vidoni (2006).
-The sequential least square estimator (Li and Lu, 2022) will be added soon.
+Supported methods:

+- Conditional least square with lag 1 estimator for AR(1) latent process (Watts et al., 2025);
+- Maximum pairwise log-likelihood estimator (Varin & Vidoni, 2006);
+- The sequential least square estimator will be added soon (Li and Lu, 2022);

 ## Installation
 You can install the development version from Github: